Evolution of progenitors for electron capture supernovae: Results

 \subsubsection{The helium burning stage}

-When the central density and temperature reach log $\rho_c=3.50$ and log $T_c=8.16$, core helium burning takes place.
-The luminosity of the shell hydrogen burning decreases, and the base of the convective envelope retreats outward in mass.
-The whole region of the hydrogen envelope becomes convectively stable, and the star enters into a blue-loop in the HR diagram.
-The core helium burning phase continues 2.76$\times10^6$ yr, followed by shell helium burning after core helium depletion.
-Since the large luminosity by shell helium burning expands and cools the hydrogen burning layer, shell hydrogen burning dies out.
-This luminosity re-heats the envelope and convection arises in the envelope.
-The star becomes an AGB star, in which the partially-degenerate CO core has formed, surrounded by the helium burning shell.
-At the center of the core, the ratio of mass fractions of oxygen and carbon becomes $X(\mathrm{C})/X(\mathrm{O})=0.5728$.
+When the central density and temperature reach log $\rho_c=3.50$ and log $T_c=8.16$, core He burning takes place.
+The luminosity of shell H burning decreases, and the base of the convective envelope retreats outward in mass.
+The entire hydrogen envelope becomes convectively stable, and the star enters a blue-loop on the HR diagram.
+The core He burning phase continues for 2.76$\times10^6$ yrs, followed by shell He burning after core helium depletion.
+Since the large luminosity by shell He burning expands and cools the H burning layer, shell H burning dies out.
+This luminosity re-heats the envelope and induces convection.
+The star becomes an AGB star, in which a partially-degenerate CO core has formed, surrounded by the He burning shell.
+At the center of the core, the mass fraction ratio of carbon to oxygen becomes $X(\mathrm{C})/X(\mathrm{O})=0.5728$.